JosephLucas/nixos/README.md

 * For recent BIOS version (e.g. 1.8.1) _Enable Legacy Option ROMs_ in Settings > General > Advanced Boot Options.
 * Switch off secure boot

-In cases, _legacy mode_ might be useful to boot on the live USB.
+In some cases, _legacy mode_ might be useful to boot on the live USB.

+You may need to boot twice to see the USB in the list of bootloaders, first boot seems to detect the USB bootloader but do not show it.

 On bootloader menu (F12 while booting), select the USB stick.